John Kaplan (law professor)

-John Kaplan (1929 – November 25, 1989) was a legal scholar, social scientist, social justice advocate, popular law professor, and author.
+John Kaplan (1929 – November 25, 1989) was an American legal scholar, social scientist, social justice advocate, popular law professor, and author.
 He was a leading authority in the field of criminal law, and was widely known for his legal analyses of some of the deepest social problems in the United States.
 He was known for his work linking sociological research with legal policies, and limiting academic legal theory with real-world sociological data.
 He was an advocate for ending criminal prohibitions on private behavior such as drug use, arguing that these laws only made any problems worse.

 Education and career

 Kaplan received a bachelor of science degree in physics from Harvard University, then worked in a Naval research lab for several years.
 He returned to Harvard to attend Law School, was a member of the Harvard Law Review, and graduated magna cum laude.
-In 1954–5, after his law degree, he served as law clerk for US Supreme Court Justice Thomas C. Clark, then studied criminology in Vienna, Austria.
+In 1954–55, after his law degree, he served as law clerk for US Supreme Court Justice Thomas C. Clark, then studied criminology in Vienna, Austria.

 He practiced as a criminal defense attorney then worked in the Department of Justice in Illinois as a Special U.S. Attorney, trying tax fraud cases, commenting "it was my method of squaring things with poor people."
 He then moved to work as an Assistant United States Attorney in the Northern District of California, later commenting on this work, "I tried to discourage guilty pleas then, because I loved to try cases."
 In 1962, he began teaching law at Northwestern University, then at University of California Berkeley.
 In 1965, he joined the law faculty at Stanford University, where he became the Jackson Eli Reynolds Professor of Law.

 He wrote notable text books on the legal theory of evidence and on criminal law, as well as publishing both scholarly works and books on social justice.